Note

 How do I edit options?
 API or GUI

-You can use the gui to create, edit, plot, modify, quantum components.
-Equivalently, you can also do everything form the python API.
+You can use the GUI to create, edit, plot, modify, quantum components.
+Equivalently, you can also do everything from the python API.
 The GUI is just calling the API for you.

 [11]: